hjuhalc/axum-pg-redis/README.md

 ## Why axum?

-Quite simple: Because it's built using Rust, a programming language that is safe by default.
+Quite simple: It's ergonomic.
+And because it's built using Rust, a programming language that is safe by default.
 It's harder to introduce crashes, security vulnerabilities, or other unintended behavior in a Rust application.
 Aside from its safety features, Rust is insanely fast.
 Some would even say, ["Blazingly fast!"](https://i.redd.it/kczaqedt9ww81.jpg)

 This repository aims to be a template for projects that want to utilize the technologies mentioned in the header.
 It also aims to be super speedy.
 In a single node and on a normal day, it should be able to handle a few hundred thousand concurrent requests as shown [here](https://web-frameworks-benchmark.netlify.app/compare?f=axum,laravel,fastify,fastapi) and [here](https://github.com/programatik29/rust-web-benchmarks/blob/master/result/hello-world.md).